mithom/streamlabs_chatbot_hangman/README.txt

 * autostart new games after previous one ends
 * do/don't use multiplier for nb occurrences of letter
 * random words retrieved from api or given file
+* color of hangman overlay
+* how long overlay lingers after finishing game

 ### To be expected:
 * custom messages
-* draw hangman as overlay (sliced for too big amount), possibility to add used letters on overlay
+* possibility to add used letters on overlay
 * option to lock out on wrong (word) guess
 * option to add timer before which the next guess has to happen / the words need to be found
 * add picture of streamer as head of overlay